tc39/notes/meetings/2018-09/sept-25.md

 DE: How do you execute the tests?
 There's Test262-runner, but for V8 there's a runner that uses Python to turn on flags for some features...
 How do you do that?

-LBR: Just doing a quick run from what is provided by the engine.
+LEO: Just doing a quick run from what is provided by the engine.
 Planning to expand beyond the regular engine.

 DE: This is really great work.
 I'm very happy with the progress you made and the visualizations.

 BFS: This is a very similar name to the Web Platform results?
 We also have Node which is not really part of the Web Platform either.

-LBR: Naming is hard, this is the best name we have so far.
+LEO: Naming is hard, this is the best name we have so far.

 JRL: Babel has presets which find all the things that aren't supported in Chrome 60, for example, to allow users to compile JavaScript bundles knowing which lowest-level features are available in the majority of the web.
 Is there a way we can use these tests to determine what is the lowest browser version that added support for a feature?

-LBR: We don't have it yet, but this is a good idea.
+LEO: We don't have it yet, but this is a good idea.

 ## Introducing: Ad-hoc TC39 History Group - Archival data and you!